 This card used to be a 3/3 which made it absolutely bonkers.
 Now it doesn’t see much play in top tier decks, but it is still a very solid card.
 The power of this card is its ability to allow minions to “trade up.”
 Trading up is using a lower cost minion to trade with a higher cost minion.
 Say your opponent was playing one of those unfortunate Silverback Patriarch on turn 3 against your turn 2 Bloodfen Raptor.
 On turn 3 you play Shattered Sun Cleric and buff your Raptor and take out the Patriarch.
 You now have a 4/2 and a 3/2 and your opponent has nothing on board.
 That leaves you in a dominant board position and your opponent will be stuck playing from behind.

-There’s something called the “vanilla test” which compares the stat values to the mana cost.
+There’s something called the “vanilla test” which compares the stat values of a minion to the mana cost.
 A card passes this test by having equal mana, attack, and health stats.
 Chillwind Yeti and Boulderfist Ogre pass that test but also have a bonus health stat.
 This allows the cards to survive trades with lower and equally costed minions.
 Chillwind Yeti trades and survives a battle with a 4 drop like Dark Iron Dwarf, but also beats out just about all cards below 4 mana as well (where a 5/4 would lose out to something like Kirin Tor Mage).
-Boulderfist Ogre beats just about all other 6 drops in the stat department and has the benefit of 6 attack stats which protects it from Big Game Hunter.
+Boulderfist Ogre beats just about all other 6 drops in the stat department.

 Now you might be saying to yourself: “Why aren’t these cards played in top tier decks?”
-As you move up in the game the requirement of a card moves passed just stats.
-Chillwind Yeti is outclassed by Piloted Shredder due to its ability to be hard to remove.
+As you move up in the game the requirement of a card moves above just stats.
+Chillwind Yeti is outclassed by something like Piloted Shredder due to its ability to be hard to remove.
 Cards that are “sticky” are usually more valuable than cards that just have good stats.
 While Yeti saw some competitive play, Boulderfist Ogre has never really been used.
 The card is just not as good as other popular 6 drops: Fire Elemental, Emperor Thaurissan, Sylvanas Windrunner, Cabal Shadow Priest, Savannah Highmane, and Shieldmaiden.
+All of these cards have decent stats, but they also contain a strong effect that makes them even more valuable.

 I’m going to start with Mage because this is the class most people start on.
-Mage has a lot of great class cards, and you can actually go fairly deep into the ranks with a deck full of basic Mage cards.
+Mage has a lot of great class cards, and you can actually do a bit of ladder climbing with a deck full of basic Mage cards.

 Standout Basic Mage Cards